mgillory/my-reads/README.md

 ## Project structure

-Since this is a relatively simple project, I have tried to keep the architecture as lean as possible so so it would not create unnecessary complexity.
+Since this is a relatively simple project, I have tried to keep the architecture as lean as possible so it would not create unnecessary complexity.
 The structure of the project can be seen below.

 ```
 .